 In the cabin, the driver and front passenger get a pair of cupholders in the center console, along with generous center armrest bin storage, large door pockets, and a decent glovebox.
 There's also a spot under the dash for your phone.
 In the back, cupholders are included too, but not door pockets.

-As standard, the CT4-V comes with stop/start technology, low-speed automatic emergency braking with pedestrian detection, keyless entry with push-button start, launch control, a rearview camera, adaptive magnetic dampers, and a timer for those acceleration sprints.
+As standard, the CT4-V comes with stop/start technology, low-speed automatic emergency braking with pedestrian detection, keyless entry with push-button start, dual-zone automatic climate control, launch control, an HD rearview camera, adaptive magnetic dampers (on the RWD model only), and a timer for those acceleration sprints.
 It also has more practical features like hill start assist and a long list of options that includes massaging, heated, and ventilated front seats, a heated steering wheel, adaptive cruise control, and full-speed automatic emergency braking.
 It also can be equipped with reverse automatic braking, a head-up display, blind spot monitoring with rear cross-traffic alert, lane-keep and lane-change assists, front and rear parking sensors, automatic high beams, cornering LED headlights, LED turn signals, and a power sunroof.
-Adaptive cruise control and an eight-inch driver info display in the cluster are also available, but SuperCruise, a semi-autonomous driving system, will only be available next year.
+Adaptive cruise control and a 12-inch driver info display in the cluster are also available.
+This year, Super Cruise is also offered, allowing for hands-free driving in certain conditions.

 The CT4-V is competitively priced for the segment in which it competes.
 It's also a solid performer with very attractive styling, a classy interior, respectable fuel economy, and great handling.
 The Camaro's rear-drive platform that underpins this car has made it an absolute delight to drive, and the gearbox - when in Sport mode at least - is a perfect companion for the boosted four-cylinder motor.
-However, despite its length, it's no more spacious than its rivals, nor more practical.
-It's also a little concerning that the majority of the niceties on the options list are just that - options.
-With that said, Audi, Mercedes-AMG, and BMW aren't exactly known for cramming everything into one car unless they're going to make the base price accordingly high, and the CT4-V is thus just as impressive as any of its rivals in almost any department.
-The biggest disappointment is that the CT4 technically replaces the ATS family, and this V model feels like it belongs in a lesser segment than an equivalent BMW 3 Series.
+We simply can not recommend this car with all-wheel drive, as it loses one of the components that make it a great-driving sports sedan.

-Leatherette upholstery is standard, as are 18-inch wheels, an eight-inch touchscreen infotainment display with Apple CarPlay and Android Auto, keyless entry and ignition, a limited-slip differential, launch control, and adaptive magnetic dampers.
+Leatherette upholstery is standard, as are 18-inch wheels, an eight-inch touchscreen infotainment display with wireless Apple CarPlay and wireless Android Auto, keyless entry and ignition, a limited-slip differential, launch control, and adaptive magnetic dampers.
 Leather upholstery, massaging front seats, a heated steering wheel, and navigation are among the available options.
 You can also have parking sensors at the front, adaptive cruise control, and a head-up display.
 A 14-speaker Bose sound system is standard.